trigaten/Learn_Prompting/docs/intermediate/whats_in_a_prompt.md

 ## Labelspace Matters

-Even though the gold labels in the exemplars are not important, the labelspace[^labelspace] (all of the possible labels for the task) is.
+Even though the gold labels in the exemplars are not important, the %%labelspace|labelspace%% is.
 Even providing random labels from the labelspace helps the LLM get a better understanding of the labelspace, and improves results.
 Additionally, properly representing the distribution of the labelspace in the exemplars is important.
 Rather than uniformly